Charter schools are tuition-free public schools open to all students.

 To accept an offer to a school, login to your SchoolMint account.
 The Student Dashboard lists any applications you have submitted, along with their status.
 If an application is in “offered” status, there will also be a green button that you can click to accept the offer, as well as a red button that you can click to decline that offer.

 Click “accept” to accept.
 You should get a confirmation email and/or text confirming that you accepted, with more instructions on how to register.
 Please note that after this step, you must register with the school to ensure your seat.

 You can ONLY accept an offer at ONE school, even if you receive offers from multiple schools.
-The deadline to accept an offer is March 31, 2020.
 If you are on the waitlist at additional schools, accepting an offer will NOT remove you from other schools’ waitlists.

 After you accept an offer at one school, that school will contact you to complete a registration process.
 This may include additional paperwork, verification of student records, and other steps.
 The enrollment process will be complete only when you submit all required documents to the school itself.

 Charter schools celebrate diversity and welcome all students, regardless of their background or needs.
 As public schools, charter schools are required to enroll and serve students with disabilities in the same manner as traditional public schools.
 Charter schools understand their responsibility to serve all students and are committed to providing quality and compliant special education services to students with disabilities.

 Because charter schools have additional flexibility, they can offer individualized support and various educational strategies to meet the needs of all students, including those with disabilities and other unique challenges.